GENERAL TRADING LICENCE IN DUBAI – STEP-BY-STEP GUIDE

 Initial approval application form

-If you are forming an LLC or partnership, draft the MoA, outlining the roles and responsibilities of each partner.
+If you are forming an LLC or partnership, draft the MoA.
+This document outlines the roles and responsibilities of each partner, ensuring clarity in your business operations.

 Secure a physical office space that meets the requirements set by the DED.
-Obtain a tenancy contract and Ejari certificate.
+Obtain a tenancy contract and Ejari certificate to validate your office location.

-Compile and submit all necessary documents for the final approval, including:
+Compile and submit all necessary documents for final approval.
+This includes:

 Trade name reservation certificate